canvaspixels/courgette/README.md

 ## Snippets

-Snippets are available for Sublime Text 3 and Atom.
-Webstorm to come in the future.
+Snippets are available for Sublime Text 3, Webstorm (live templates), VSCode and Atom.
 To add them to your editor do the following.

 For Sublime Text 3: